 Dysfunctional voiding means, the child does not empty the bladder normally.
 It may mean that the person waits too long to urinate, or passes urine very frequently or even tries to urinate when the muscles that prevent urination are still closed.
-The child’s symptoms will therefore vary accordingly.
+The child’s symptoms will, therefore, vary accordingly.

 These are often confusing to parents, their teachers at school, and even doctors, who may label the child as immature or lazy.

-Typically they are seen as been so engaged in an enjoyable activity that they rush to the toilet only when the pressure in very high.
+Typically they are seen has been so engaged in an enjoyable activity that they rush to the toilet only when the pressure is very high.
 They come back from school or play, with wetting of their underclothes or with fecal soiling of their underclothes.
 It may also be frequency and urgency to urinate, urinary tract infection, or even kidney damage.
 Lots of children with dysfunctional voiding also have problems with their bowel movement.
 Commonly it is dismissed as the problem that the child will eventually outgrow.

-Quite often, these children become socially isolated, and develop low self-esteem.
+Quite often, these children become socially isolated and develop low self-esteem.
 Importantly, these children are at an increased risk for urinary tract infections, and potential renal damage.

 - What is normal voiding?